CKs-Technology-News/PrivacyTools/NOPE.md

 - [Etherpad](https://etherpad.org/) – Highly customizable open source online editor providing collaborative editing in really real-time.
 - [ethical.net](https://ethical.net/) - How ethical it is to include trackers in your website?
 Get lost.
 - [ExpressVPN](https://www.theregister.com/2021/09/14/expressvpn_bought_kape/) – [High-Level ExpressVPN Executive Ensnared in Criminal Surveillance Operation](https://restoreprivacy.com/expressvpn-executive-uae-surveillance/), check also the [video](https://odysee.com/@AlphaNerd:8/expressvpn-gets-even-spookier:8).
 - [FairEmail](https://github.com/M66B/FairEmail) – Fully featured, open source, privacy-friendly email app for Android.
 Developer release so-called "free" apps and locks specific features behind "paid" or "pro" features instead of only accepting donations, because he exactly knows that no one would donate once he does that.
 So he plays the "game" to make money and [when he does not make enough money he quits](https://www.ghacks.net/2022/05/19/fairemail-developer-calls-it-quits-and-pulls-apps-from-google-play/).
+[FairEmail development continues with the changes to the Privacy Policy](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/page-1107#post-86938021).
 - [Fathom](https://usefathom.com/) – A simple, light-weight, privacy-first alternative to Google Analytics.
 Not fully open source.
 - [Firefox for Mobile](https://www.mozilla.org/en-US/firefox/mobile/) – For Android and iOS, Mozilla is evaluating Firefox usage by changing the [default search engine to Bing](https://www.techspot.com/news/91395-mozilla-evaluating-firefox-usage-changing-default-search-engine.html).
     - [Fennec via F-Droid](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/) – A privacy-focused version of Firefox Android available on F-Droid.
 Fennec itself has telemetry but you can easily [opt-out](https://old.reddit.com/r/privacy/comments/pxlijb/is_fennec_actually_private/).